mario-campos/mario-campos.github.io/content/software/plexlint.md

 ### PXLINT001

+PXLINT001 checks for empty movie directories.

+Empty movie directories serve no purpose to Plex.
+Additionally, they may incur performance delays as the empty directories must be parsed and processed by Plex.

-PXLINT001 checks for the existance of empty directories.
-Empty directories serve no purpose to Plex and may only create the "illusion" of a legitimate movie in Plex.
+Empty movie directories may also create the illusion of a legitimate movie in Plex, by confusingly showing a movie entry in the library without any playable files.

 ### PXLINT002

-PXLINT002 checks for the existence of movie files at the root of the library.
+PXLINT002 checks for movie files in the library root directory.

 Plex recommends organizing movies into their own individual directories under the library root.
+To quote,

+>Movie files can be placed into individual folders and this is the recommended method, as it can (sometimes significantly) increase the speed of scanning in new media.
+This method is also useful in cases where you have external media for a movie (e.g. custom poster, external subtitle files, etc.).

 For more information, see https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/.

 ### PXLINT003

-PXLINT003 checks for movie files that are not readable by the Plex user.
+PXLINT003 checks for movie files/directories with insufficient permission.

+Movie files that are not readable by the Plex media server process cannot be imported into the library.
+Likewise, directories that are not readable and executable can not be scanned by Plex.

 ### PXLINT004

-PXLINT004 checks for movie files whose metadata does not match its directory.
+PXLINT004 checks for movie file names that do not match their parent directory names.

+Since Plex recommends storing movies in their own directories, a movie file name should match the parent directory name.
+To quote,

+>Name the folder the same as the movie file:
+>
+>    /Movies/MovieName (release year)/MovieName (release year).ext

+For more information, see https://support.plex.tv/articles/naming-and-organizing-your-movie-media-files/.